rmedinahu/rmedinahu.github.io/cs436/course-info/2016-fall-4_536-schedule.md

 #### Survey says ....
 - How many of you have built a user interface and for what purpose?
 - What was the scope? (a small aspect of a program or function or a comprehensive front-end to a large complex application)
-- What was the scale? (used my MANY users or just a few or just YOU)
+- What was the scale? (used by MANY users or just a few or just YOU)

 #### What is HCI?
 - Probable answer A ==> *Programming the user interface so that a human can use our system.*